kingston-hackSpace/All-about_LEDs/Basic_LED.md

 **A single LED typically draws ~20 mA**.
 Your circuit should allow the LED to draw the current it requires, while limiting that current using resistors or other components.

-*Note: If using the appropriate resistors, there is no need for an LED driver –only about this type of LEDs*
+*Note: If using the appropriate resistors, there is no need for an LED driver*

 ---